SPROUTIRL-KIN/SPROUTIRL-KIN/README.md

 <div align="center">

-if you have read 'john-shedletsky' doc, please read the doc in my other account, 'sproutirl-cupcake'. please refrain from attacking me! we broke up. i blocked him in all platform. but if he dare to come back, mark my word, I'll block him.
+if you have read 'john-shedletsky' doc, please read the doc in my other account, 'sproutkin-cupcake'. please refrain from attacking me! we broke up. i blocked him in all platform. but if he dare to come back, mark my word, I'll block him.
 I know how he talk, i know how he'll change his github.

 </div>